David-OConnor/esp-hosted/README.md

 Compatible with ESP-Hosted-MCU 2.0.6 and ESP IDF 5.4.1 (And likely anything newer), and any host MCU and architecture.
 For details on ESP-HOSTED-MCU's protocol see
 [this document](/esp_hosted_protocol.md).
-For a list of Wi-Fi commands and dat structures available, reference the [ESP32 IDF API docs](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/network/esp_wifi.html).
+For a list of Wi-Fi commands and dat structures available, reference the [ESP32 IDF API Reference, Wi-Fi section](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/network/esp_wifi.html).
 For BLE commands, reference the [HCI docs](https://www.bluetooth.com/wp-content/uploads/Files/Specification/HTML/Core-54/out/en/host-controller-interface/host-controller-interface-functional-specification.html).

 This library includes two approaches: A high-level API using data structures from this library, and full access to the native protobuf structures (Wi-Fi) and HCI interface (BLE).
-The native API is easier to work with, but only implements a small portion of functionality.
+The native API is easier to work with, but only implements a portion of functionality.
 The protobuf API is complete, but more cumbersome.

 This library does not use an allocator.
 This makes integrating it simple, but it uses a significant amount of flash for static buffers.
 These are configured in the `build_proto/src/main.rs` script on a field-by-field basis.